Certification Policies and Agreements

 - You will be notified that your certification is due to expire via the email associated with your MyLearn account.
 Your transcript will also show the dates your certification is valid.

-- To recertify, you must pass any VCP or higher-level exam within two years of earning your most recent VCP certification.
+- To recertify, pass any eligible VCP or higher-level exam or certification within two years of earning your most recent VCP certification.

 - Failure to recertify by the required date will result in revocation of your certification.